JMGHabeycH/Jugueteria-Cosmica/README.md

 # JUGUETERIA COSMICA

-Juguetería Cósmica es un proyecto web ecommerce desarrollado con HTML, CSS, SASS, NodeJS y MongoDB.
-Permite a los usuarios realizar acciones CRUD en línea de juguetes de manera fácil y segura.
+Juguetería Cósmica It is an ecommerce web project developed with HTML, CSS, SASS, NodeJS and MongoDB.
+It allows users to perform CRUD actions online for toys in an easy and secure way.

-## Características
+## Features

-* Interfaz de usuario atractiva y fácil de usar, con navegación intuitiva y una experiencia de usuario fluida.
+* Attractive and user-friendly interface, with intuitive navigation and a smooth user experience.
-* Diseño web responsive para visualizar correctamente la pagina en distintos dispositivos.
+* Responsive web design to correctly display the page on different devices.
-* Base de datos MongoDB para almacenar información del producto.
+* MongoDB database to store product information.

-## Tecnologías
+## Technologies

-El proyecto utiliza una combinación de tecnologías, que incluyen:
+The project uses a combination of technologies, including:

-* HTML y CSS para el diseño del sitio web.
+* HTML and CSS for web design.
-* SASS para la gestión eficiente de estilos y su reutilización.
+* SASS for efficient management of styles and their reuse.
-* NodeJS para desarrollar el backend del sitio web, que se encarga de realizar operaciones de base de datos y manejar la lógica de negocios.
+* NodeJS to develop the website's backend, which handles database operations and manages business logic.
-* MongoDB, una base de datos NoSQL altamente escalable y flexible.
+* MongoDB, a highly scalable and flexible NoSQL database.

-#### Autor
+#### Author
-El proyecto fue desarrollado por Juan Miguel Garcia Habeych.
+The project was developed by Juan Miguel Garcia Habeych.